mralko99/Meatballs/README.md

 ## Getting Started
-It's possible to obtain a copy of the project by cloning the repository on Github.
+A working copy of the project can be obtained by cloning the repository on Github.

 ### Prerequisites

-The Node.js modules you have to install in the project folder in order to get the application working are:
+The Node.js modules you have to install in the project folder in order to get the application working properly are:

 ```
 $ npm install express